DanielFortuyn/nonsmartcontracts/overig/information_security_policy.md

   - Employees are responsible for exercising good judgment regarding the reasonableness of personal use.
   - Employees should ensure that they have appropriate credentials and are authenticated for the use of technologies
-  - Employees should take all necessary steps to prevent unauthorized access to confidential data which includes cunstomer data.
+  - Employees should take all necessary steps to prevent unauthorized access to confidential data which includes customer data.
   - Employees should ensure that technologies should be used and setup in acceptable network locations
   - Keep passwords secure and do not share accounts.
 Authorized users are responsible for the security of their passwords and accounts.
   - Media is defined as any printed or handwritten paper, printed email, back-up drives, computer hard drive, etc.